 - You had a novel or memoir published by a press.

-- You are a director or the spouse or child of a MWCP or Michigan Writers, Inc. director.
+- You are a board member or the spouse or child of a MWCP or Michigan Writers, Inc. board member.

 - You are an adjudicator or volunteer for MWCP or the Michigan Writers, Inc.